Benchmark for AI Agents in Evolving Environments

 Dynamic Belief Revision

 New evidence can invalidate previously correct conclusions.
-365 staged update packages test whether agents revise rather than simply accumulate.
+45 staged updates across 12 scenarios test whether agents revise rather than simply accumulate.

 P